yandex/faster-rnnlm/README.md

 We opted to use command line options that are compatible with [Mikolov's rnnlm](http://rnnlm.org).
 As result one can just replace the binary to switch between implementations.

-The program has two modes, i.e. traininig and evaluation.
+The program has three modes, i.e. traininig, evaluation, and sampling.

-Both mode require model name:
+All modes require model name:

 ```
     --rnnlm <file>